Jumpscale/Docs/AgentController1/Redis.md

 Redis Usage in JumpScale.
 -------------------------

-Redis is used to cache our in process jobs and used as a queing mechanism to pass information from one component to the other.
+Redis is used to cache our in process jobs and used as a queuing mechanism to pass information from one component to the other.
 Runs on port 9999